Artificial intelligence writing, more commonly called AI writing, is everywhere on the Internet.

 Can AI content rank on Google Search?

-However, it’s pretty clear that Google is aware of artificial intelligence writing.
+However, it’s clear that Google is aware of artificial intelligence writing.

 In this article, John Muller, Google’s Search Advocate, says this about AI content writing.